-Katy Perry Says She Didn't Want Orlando Bloom to Share Stories About Welcoming Son With Ex Miranda Kerr - E!
+Katy Perry Says She Hadn't Wanted Orlando Bloom to Share Stories About Welcoming Son With Ex Miranda Kerr - E!
 Online

 Katy went on to gush about her man, sharing, "He's been amazing, incredible, and we're so in love and we're so grateful."

-When Jimmy asked if the Pirates of the Caribbean actor was in the delivery room with her, she replied, "He was.
+When Jimmy asked if the Carnival Row actor was in the delivery room with her, she replied, "He was.
 He was such a great support.
 We had, like, a little boombox.
 He was there, and he was so wonderful and just holding my hands and looking into my eyes."

-She added that Orlando filmed the deliver experience for her.
+She added that Orlando filmed the delivery experience for her.
 "He was great," she shared.
 "I highly recommend it!"
 This led Jimmy to jokingly inquire whether Orlando planned to offer this service to other couples, to which Katy responded, "Yes, he should!"

 Check out her interview in the above video to hear what she thought about The Weeknd spending $7 million of his own money on his Super Bowl halftime show.